 3. St. Mary’s Basilica

 One of Krakow’s iconic sites is St. Mary’s Basilica, also located at the main square.
-Its interior is decorated with bright blues and dazzling golds and can be visited by spending just a few Polish Zloty.
+Its interior is bright blue with dazzling golds and you can easily visit by spending just a few Polish Zloty.
 Do note that the entrance is on the side of the basilica.
 Additionally, climb up the 239 steps to the top of the tower for a priceless view of the city.

 Read the complete: 2-week travel guide through Poland